2351Labs/the-ui/README.md

 https://scrollos.netlify.app

 ## Main Technologies:
--MongoDB for database
+- MongoDB for database
--React with react-router for front end
+- React with react-router for front end
--Express and Node.js for back-end
+- Express and Node.js for back-end

 ## License:
 This project is licensed under the MIT License